SaahilTakooree/IntegrityVault/README.md

 ## Step 7: Configure Database Connection

-a) Make sure the backend solution (`IntegrityVault.Backend.sln`) is open in Visual Studio 2022, not VS Code.
+a) Make sure the backend solution (`IntegrityVault.Backend.sln`) is open in Visual Studio 2022, not Visual Studio Code.

 b) In Visual Studio, open the IntegrityVault.Api project.